delpart/delpart.github.io/index.md

 ## About Me
 <img class="profile-picture" src="chris.jpg">
-I am a research engineer currently working on neural network accelerated soft-body simulations for games.
+I am a research engineer currently working on neural network accelerated soft-body simulations, neural rendering and neural game engines in the video game industry.

 ## Research Interest

-I am working on robust computation in/with dynamical systems.
-Further, I am also highly interested in morphological computing and its applications based on (physical) reservoir computing.
+I am also highly interested in robust computation in/with dynamical systems (e.g., reservoir computing, cellular automata), and how to model dynamical systems with neural networks.

 ## Misc Interest